The Federal Safety Commissioner

 - developing and administering the Work Health and Safety Accreditation Scheme; and

 - identifying and progressing initiatives to improve WHS performance.

 Delegation by Federal Safety Commissioner

-The FSC has the power under the Building and Construction Industry (Improving Productivity) Act 2016 to delegate some or all of his powers and functions.
+The FSC has the power under the to delegate some or all of his powers and functions.

-The Office of the Federal Safety Commissioner (OFSC) is part of the Department of Employment.
+The Office of the Federal Safety Commissioner (OFSC) is part of the Department of Jobs and Small Business.
 The OFSC aims to promote and improve WHS in the Australian building and construction industry, by providing administrative support to the functions of the Federal Safety Commissioner.

 Grant Lovelock was appointed as the Federal Safety Commissioner in February 2018.

 Grant joined the Department of Jobs and Small Business (then Department of Employment) in July 2017, leading building and construction policy functions.